Luis Zendejas

-Luis Fernando Zendejas (born October 22, 1961) is a Mexican former American football placekicker in the National Football League (NFL) for the Minnesota Vikings, Philadelphia Eagles and Dallas Cowboys.
-He also was a member of the Arena Football League.
+Luis Fernando Zendejas (born October 22, 1961) is a Mexican former player of American football who was a placekicker in the National Football League (NFL) for the Minnesota Vikings, Philadelphia Eagles and Dallas Cowboys.
+He also was a member of the Arena Football League (AFL).
 He later played professionally in the United States Football League (USFL), and Canadian Football League (CFL).
-He played college football at Arizona State University.
+He played college football for the Arizona State Sun Devils.